carlospalol/money/README.rst

     pip install money

-For locale-aware formatting, also install `Babel <https://pypi.python.org/pypi/Babel>`_:
+For locale-aware formatting, also install the latest version of `Babel <https://pypi.python.org/pypi/Babel>`_ (2.2 or higher required):

 ::